I am basically a story teller using prints as my vocabulary.

 As an aside, by the time I am ready to carve the block I know pretty much what it will look like.
 This is because I have both sketched the design on paper or in my head so many times that I know how it will turn out.
 Once the design is carved, I am ready to print.
 Ink is applied with a rubber roller (brayer) and then paper is applied to the inked block.
 Pressure is exerted on the back of the paper forcing the inked design to transfer to the paper.
 This pressure can be exerted with a roller, wooden spoon, baren or it can be applied on a printing press.
 Depending on the print I can and will use any and all of these methods.
 Once the design is transferred to the paper you have got your print.

 In addition to a good design, the paper is very important.
-I use many types of papers: Somerset, a paper from St. Cuthbert Mills in Great Britain, various Japanese papers usually Ginwashi, Zerkall Book Vellum (for my handmade books), special handmade papers made by Tom Leech in Santa Fe, NM, and I have also printed on pages from an 1880's bible.
+I use many types of papers: Somerset, a paper from St. Cuthbert Mills in Great Britain, various Japanese papers usually Ginwashi, Thai Kozo, Nepalese Lokta and German Zerkall Book Vellum (for my handmade books).
+I also use handmade papers made by local Santa Fe artists and I once did a series of prints on pages from an 1880's bible.
 Many times the type of paper you use will "make" the print.
-Many artists who work with linoleum will do many colored prints, either multiple blocks or reduction prints (suicide prints).
-When I decide color is warranted I usually hand color the print.
-Usually, I prefer working in black and white.
+Many artists who work with linoleum will do many coloured prints, either multiple blocks or reduction prints (suicide prints).
+Although I do some prints in colour, I tend to prefer working in black and white.

 Every artist has his or her medium.
-Mine's linoleum cuts . . .
+Mine's relief printmaking .